In dreams they come when called.

 It was five years ago this week when I drove through a snowstorm to meet Grandma Greta, a soon to be 11 year old chi-doxie mix.

-She was signed up for a holiday event with the local rescue group.
+She was signed up for a holiday adoption event with a local rescue group.

 I’d noticed her image on the masthead for the group’s website.
 Those jet black airplane ears taking half of the width of the page definitely caught my attention.

-I was about to retire from short term fostering at the time.
+I was about to retire from short term dog fostering at the time.

 My husband Richard’s rapidly declining memory loss had made conducting home visits and attending meet and greets with foster dogs unrealistic.